espanso/website/docs/configuration/options.md

 The Search bar is one of the most useful features, letting you choose the right snippet without having to remember the trigger.

-By default, the search bar can be opened in three ways:
+By default, the search bar can be opened in two ways:
 * By pressing ALT+Space (Option + Space on macOS)
-* By typing `jkj`
 * By clicking on the status icon and then selecting "Open Search bar" (currently not available on Linux)

 If for whatever reason you don't like the default shortcuts, you can customize them as follows: